All About Farm Product Buyers and Purchasing Agents

 Negotiation: Bringing others together and trying to reconcile differences.

 There were about 13,700 jobs for Farm Product Buyer or Purchasing Agent in 2016 (in the United States).
 There is little to no growth in job opportunities for Farm Product Buyer or Purchasing Agent.
-Due to new job openings and attrition, there will be an average of 1,400 job openings in this field each year.
+There will be an estimated 1,400 positions for Farm Product Buyer or Purchasing Agent per year.

 The states with the most job growth for Farm Product Buyer or Purchasing Agent are Utah, Washington, and Oregon.
 Watch out if you plan on working in Mississippi, Ohio, or Vermont.
 These states have the worst job growth for this type of profession.